The-El0/chuck-in-the-van/README.md

 # Chuck Norris in the Van ( Volkswagen T1 )
-Chuck Norris as a autopilot of the famous Volkswagen T1
+Chuck Norris as an autopilot of the famous Volkswagen T1